close

 Words: 630|Page: 1|4 min read

 Eleanor Roosevelt was born Anna Eleanor Roosevelt (named after her mother) on October 11, 1884.
-She always favored to be called by her middle name starting at an early age.
+She always preferred to be called by her middle name from an early age.
 Fortunate for Eleanor, she was born into a rather wealthy and prominent family.
-Although throughout her adolescent years, unfortunate events began to take place such as her brother and parents dying while she was just 10 years old.
-From then on she had to be raised by a very stern grandmother.
-Surprisingly, Eleanor did not receive a lot of formal education and started school late at the ripe age of 7.
-Between the ages of 15-18, she attended Allenswood to further her education.
+However, throughout her adolescent years, unfortunate events began to take place, such as her brother and parents dying when she was just ten years old.
+From then on, she was raised by a very stern grandmother.
+Surprisingly, Eleanor did not receive a lot of formal education and started school late at the ripe age of seven.
+Between the ages of 15-18, she attended Allenswood Academy to further her education, where she developed her intelligence and leadership skills.

-Eleanor had proven herself at this point to have outstanding intelligence and leadership skills.
-In 1905, she married a distant cousin which we all know by the name of Franklin Roosevelt.
-After her marriage, she extended her family tree with six children of her own, two of which served in the House of Representatives.
-She had also become the governor and president of New York.
-Good things do not last forever it seems as in 1921, her husband was diagnosed with polio.
+In 1905, she married a distant cousin, Franklin Roosevelt, who later became a significant political figure.
+After her marriage, she extended her family tree with six children of her own, two of whom served in the House of Representatives.
+She also played a pivotal role in Franklin's political career, helping him become the governor and eventually the president of New York.
+However, in 1921, her husband was diagnosed with polio, a challenge that would define much of their later life.

 During her husband’s presidency, Eleanor gave press conferences and wrote a newspaper column.
-In 1919, Roosevelt volunteered at St. Elizabeth Hospital to visit veterans of World War I as well as volunteered at the International Congress of Working Women in Washington, D.C..
+In 1919, Roosevelt volunteered at St. Elizabeth Hospital to visit veterans of World War I and volunteered at the International Congress of Working Women in Washington, D.C.
 She was a member of the Women’s Trade Union League and the Women’s Division of the Democratic State Committee.
 Eleanor wanted to reduce the White House’s budget by 25%, simplify the social calendar, and be the president’s eyes and ears.
 She traveled extensively, visiting relief projects, observing working and living conditions, and providing Franklin and the administration with her findings.

 Get a custom paper now from our expert writers.